YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Go Quick Start
 ==============

-The YottaDB Go wrapper requires a minimum YottaDB version of r1.20 and is tested with a minimum Go version of 1.6.2.
+The YottaDB Go wrapper requires a minimum YottaDB version of r1.24 and is tested with a minimum Go version of 1.6.2.
 If the Golang packages on your operating system are older, and the Go wrapper does not work, please obtain and install a newer Golang implementation.

-The Go Quick Start assumes that YottaDB has already been installed as described in the `Quick Start`_ section.
+The `Go Quick Start`_ assumes that YottaDB has already been installed as described in the `Quick Start`_ section.
 After completing step 1 (*Installing YottaDB*), install the Go wrapper:

-Download the Go wrapper from XYZ [provide URL when released].
+- Download the Go wrapper from XYZ [provide URL when released].
   Unpack the contents in its own directory (e.g, :code:`$HOME/go/src/yottadb`), and ensure that directory is in the search path for packages.

 Then after step 2 (*Choose a directory for your default environment and initialize it*) in the `Quick Start`_ section:

-3. Put your GO program in the :code:`$ydb_dir` directory, XYZ (instructions to include headers).
+3. Put your GO program in the :code:`$ydb_dir` directory, [XYZ instructions to include headers].
 As a sample program, you can download the wordfreq.go program [XYZ – provide actual URL for wordfreq.go program when ready], with a `reference input file
    <https://raw.githubusercontent.com/YottaDB/YottaDBtest/master/simpleapi/outref/wordfreq_input.txt>`_